marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.markdown

     '{"spec":{"template":{"spec":{"containers":[{"name":"default-container","imagePullPolicy":"Always"}]}}}}'
 ```

-Let``s also create our service and route while we’re at it (be sure to change the host‐name to suit your environment):
+Create our service and route while we’re at it (be sure to change the host‐name to suit your environment):
 ```
 oc expose dc myapp --port=8080 oc expose service myapp --name=myapp